Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 Upon reboot, everthing should be working in Mothbox mode!

 If something isn't working, check the logs and see if there's a problem.
-For instance my photos weren't taking, and in the TakePhoto.log, I got an error that said "Permission denied."
+For instance, my photos weren't taking, and in the TakePhoto.log, I got an error that said "Permission denied."
 I right clicked takephoto.py and set its permissions to allow execution, and it worked great!

 ## Wifi Control hotspot and limiting